ghga-de/ghga-metadata-schema/docs/schema_markdown/Sample_storage.md

 # Slot: storage

-Methods by which this Sample is stored.
+Methods by which a Sample is stored.

 URI: [GHGA:Sample_storage](https://w3id.org/GHGA/Sample_storage)